-The testing will consist of a pulmonary function test (pft) and a single view chest x-ray (cxr).
+The testing will consist of a pulmonary function test (PFT) and a single view chest x-ray (cxr).
 The pulmonary function services are provided and reviewed by trained technicians and respiratory health specialists from our Department.
-The x-ray services are provided by our colleagues at Diagnostic Imaging, and read according to the I.L.O. standards by our Clinical Respirologist as specified in the Occupational Health and Safety Act Regulations Regarding Silica.
+The x-ray services are provided by our colleagues at Diagnostic Imaging and read according to the I.L.O. standards by our Clinical Respirologist as specified in the Occupational Health and Safety Act Regulations Regarding Silica.

 Each employee receives a confidential report.
 If employee consent is given, copies of the reports can be sent to a company physician.
 The Joint Health and Safety Committee or Health & Safety Representative receives a list of the employees tested for their records.
 All reports are stored for the required period of time set out in the Occupational Health and Safety Act.
 Pulmonary function records are stored at our office confidentially, and x-ray films are stored at WSIB.

 The Portable X-Ray Unit requires two rooms inside your building.
-One room at least 10ft by 15ft with a thick, concrete, or outward facing wall to x-ray in; and a second small room that is light tight for changing films which can be the same as the x-ray room as long as it can be completely darkened.
+One room at least 10ft by 15ft with a thick, concrete, or outward-facing wall to x-ray in; and a second small room that is light tight for changing films which can be the same as the x-ray room as long as it can be completely darkened.
 The machine is approximately 150 lbs., on wheels, and is moveable laterally, but can only be moved vertically by elevator.
-The unit requires a standard 110 volt (3 prong) electrical outlet, an outside wall or very thick (concrete) interior wall to shoot towards.
-The Pulmonary Function Testing will require a private room with a table and two chairs.
+The unit requires a standard 110 volt (3 prongs) electrical outlet, an outside wall or very thick (concrete) interior wall to shoot towards.
+Pulmonary Function Testing will require a private room with a table and two chairs.

 If conducting the Chest Clinic without any of our other services, we can test approximately 12-15 employees per hour; therefore, 3 employees per 15 minutes would be a good rate for scheduling.